-Since 2001, Mott MacDonald has provided DC Water with its services as an engineering program management consultant under a series of multiyear contracts.
+Mott MacDonald has provided DC Water with its services as an engineering program management consultant under a series of multiyear contracts.

-In support of DC Water’s ongoing Capital Improvement Program, we provide overall program management of the water distribution system, including project planning, engineering design, and strategic planning services, as well as review of the master plan and operations.
+In support of DC Water’s ongoing capital improvement program, we provide overall program management of the water distribution system, including project planning, engineering design, and strategic planning services, as well as review of the master plan and operations.

-In 2013, we delivered the updated and expanded water systems facilities plan.
+We delivered the updated and expanded water systems facilities plan.
 Using Primavera’s P6 software, Mott MacDonald provides project control tracking and management for DC Water.

-In January 2014, DC Water announced it had selected us for a new five-year contract to support DC Water's ongoing Capital Improvement Program, and to perform work pertaining to the design, construction services, and operations of the water transmission and distribution system.
+In January 2014, DC Water announced it had selected us for a new five-year contract to support DC Water's ongoing capital improvement program, and to perform work pertaining to the design, construction services, and operations of the water transmission and distribution system.

 - We imported an ESRI geodatabase into Bentley’s WaterGEMS software to create a hydraulic model that included all of the water system’s pipes in the eight pressure zones.